Hugging Face

 Thesis

-Hugging Face is an open-source hosting platform for natural language processing (NLP) and other machine learning (ML) domains, such as computer vision and reinforcement learning.
-Large tech companies, like Google, Facebook, and Microsoft, were traditionally the only companies developing and using large NLP models because of the cost and processing resources they require.
-The cost of training one large language model can be as high as $1.6 million.
+Hugging Face is an open-source hosting platform for NLP and other machine learning domains, such as computer vision and reinforcement learning.
+Large tech companies, such as Google, Facebook, and Microsoft, were traditionally the only commercial teams developing and using large NLP models due to the high cost and processing resources they require.
+For example, Grok 4 by xAI, which was released in July 2025, took $490 million to train.

-Hugging Face is trying to change how companies use NLP models by making them accessible to everyone.
+Hugging Face is working to democratize the use of NLP models by making them accessible to everyone.
 They are reproducing and distributing pre-trained models as open-source software.
-Beyond NLP, the company aims to become the GitHub of machine learning.
-Hugging Face is creating a repository for machine learning and a marketplace for researchers, data scientists, and engineers to share and exchange their work.
-The company’s mission is to:
+In addition to its NLP ambitions, the company aims to become the GitHub of machine learning: Hugging Face is creating a repository for machine learning and a marketplace for researchers, data scientists, and engineers to share and exchange their work.
+The company’s mission is to “democratize good machine learning and maximize its positive impact across industries and society.”

 Founding Story